ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Exceeding the Neural Heat Limit.md

 | 51 - 95  | No Effect                                                                                          | 45%      |
 | 96 - 100 | [[Psycasts\|Psycast]] gets upcast to the first degree for free (if possible, otherwise no effect). | 5%       |

 Additional effects apply to the roll depending on how much you exceed your limit by.
-For example, with a neural heat limit of 30, having 30 generated would be 100%, but having 60 generated would be 200%
+For example, with a neural heat limit of 30, having 30 generated would be 100% of the limit, but having 60 generated would be 200% of the limit.

 | Percent of Neural Heat Limit  | Effects                                                 |
 | ----------------------------- | ------------------------------------------------------- |